 Some say that Crystal’s way of expressing herself is inappropriate.
 In junior high, she was once assured by a close friend that, “Sarcasm is the lowest form of humor.”
 Crystal was glad that her hero, David Spade, was not around to hear that.

 After graduating from high school, Crystal took a short (10-year long) break from society to became an agoraphobe.
-It’s good that she was always home, however, otherwise, she never would have gained the strength that a woman can only get from a decade’s worth of Oprah.
+It’s good that she was always home, however, otherwise, she never would have gained the strength that a woman can only get from consuming a decade’s worth of Oprah episodes.

 10 years later, Crystal got tired of waiting to be okay and went out and got a job.
 It was just as bad as she’d expected, but she persevered, went back to school, and after 5 years, graduated from Glendale Community College with an AA in English (and with a 4.0 GPA, she likes to point out).